juji-io/docs/docs/concept.md

 ## Dialog Management

 In REP, the dialog flow is managed automatically by the system.
+The system properly handles both user initiated (reactive) and system initiated (proactive) conversation turns.
 The conversation may jump around, but the bot always brings the conversation back.
-This unique combination of flow flexibility and mission focus is achieved by categorizing topics into three types.
+This unique combination of flow flexibility and mission focus is achieved with the help of categorizing topics into three types.

 ### Agenda Topic